5 Tips to Help College Students Manage Their Finances

 2. Start building credit when possible

-Building a solid credit score can take roughly seven years, which is why it's good to start early.
+Building a solid credit score can take roughly seven years, so starting early is good.
 In fact, even the amount of time you’ve had credit accounts open is factored into your credit score.
 Having a good credit score will impact your future financial opportunities.
 This includes but isn’t limited to:

 • Being approved for an apartment rental off campus